cpske/ISP/code-quality/docstrings.md

     """Return the maximum of two values a and b.

     Args:
-        a (int), b (int): two numbers to find the maximum of
+        a (float): the first number to compare b (float): another number to compare to a

     Returns:
-        int: the max of a and b
+        float: the max of a and b

     Raises:
         TypeError: if a or b is not a number